caelcs/builder4test/README.md

 ## How to use it
 the library provides a nice DSL to create your Builders. you only need two steps to have your builder.
+Just by adding as a dependency you will be able to get your builder in short time.

 ### Step 1:
 Write your creator class, this class will be use by the Builder class to create the instance and inject the field values that you want to populate in your pojo.